MuntasirTiash/CS634ProjectTeam1/README.md

 then

-# enter docker image first
-docker exec -it cvat_server /bin/bash
+to enter docker image first we run docker exec -it cvat_server /bin/bash

-# then run
+then we run
 python3 ~/manage.py createsuperuser

 after that, we inserted our username and password.